 Am I covered if a family member becomes terminally ill?

-If a family member becomes terminally ill and it disrupts your plans, then you may be covered as long as it was not due to a pre-existing condition – but to be sure, check the terms and conditions on your policy.
+If a family member becomes terminally ill and it disrupts your plans, then you may be covered, as long as it was not due to a pre-existing condition.
+Be sure to check the terms and conditions on your policy.

 Should I declare pre-existing conditions of non-travelling family members?

 Your policy will automatically exclude death that arises from pre-existing medical conditions for non-travellers, so you should consider this before you make plans.